ALERT: Adapting Language Models to Reasoning Tasks

-For each dataset, we report the average or max score among these five templates.
+For each dataset, we report the average and max score among these five templates.
 The final aggregated results (including aggregated average score and aggregated max score) are reported by further averaging across all datasets.
-Unless specified otherwise, the default score refers to the highest score among five templates.
+Unless specified otherwise, the default score refers to the aggregated max score among five templates.

-\paragraph{Evaluation metrics} Since our benchmark contains both classification and generation tasks, we cannot use classification accuracy to evaluate all the tasks.
+\paragraph{Evaluation metrics.} Since our benchmark contains both classification and generation tasks, we cannot use classification accuracy to evaluate all the tasks.
 Following FLAN \cite{wei2021finetuned}, we append classification choices at the end of prompts and ask models to generate answers.
 Thus, classification tasks can be treated as a special case of generation tasks.
 Accordingly, we use ROUGE-L \cite{lin2004rouge} to measure the performance of both classification and generation tasks and report the aggregated score.
 Similar to \citet{chung2022scaling}, we also use \textit{exact-match} score which is more suitable for tasks with short answers.
 Additionally, we compute \textit{relaxed-match} score which is a relaxed version of exact-match.
 Specifically, we normalize ground truth answers and predictions to have all text in lower case and remove punctuation and extra white spaces.